 Russian TV protester Marina Ovsyannikova: State propaganda 'becoming more and more distorted'

-Russian journalist Marina Ovsyannikova's decision to publicly protest against her country's invasion of Ukraine didn't come easy, she recalled in an ABC News interview published Sunday.
+Russian journalist Marina Ovsyannikova's decision to publicly protest against her country's invasion of Ukraine didn't come easy, she recalled in an ABC News interview released Sunday.

 "As soon as the war began, I could not eat.
 I could not sleep," Ovsyannikova said in Russian, according to ABC's translation.